emk/electron-test/README.md

+**WARNING: This hasn't been updated in years, and it depends on ancient NodeJS libraries with security vulnerabilities.
+DO NOT USE.**

 # TypeScript + Electron + React + Redux + Neon + Rust

 This is a "spike", or throwaway project to prove that a particular set of